 - Check into the hotel.

-- Evening option:
+- Evening recommendation:

 - Attend a live performance at the Hungarian State Opera House, one of the world’s great homes of music.
 Built in 1875 by Emperor Franz Joseph I, when the Austria-Hungary Empire was at its political and cultural peak, it is one of the architectural masterpieces of Budapest and served as home to maestros like Franz Liszt and Gustav Mahler.